November 2015 worked out for me for continuing works. Hence there was little new stuff.

 Eriecho universe (JJ Abrams timeline)

 T’Moona – in canon, Spock is the child of Sarek and a Vulcan princess.
-This is her name, which is Hebrew for picture.
+Her name is the Hebrew word for picture.

 For a species that I often have difficulty writing, I’ve sure got a lot of instances.
 Maybe I’ll get this species right someday, without having to strip them of their emotional control.